OpenSILEX/community-dev/docs/localInstallation.md

 ### Errors with the web service

 + Errors with the generation of the WAR file

 In Netbeans, right click on the project name -> `Resolve problems`.

-If it detects plugin problems, I recommand you to fix them yourself with the menu : `Tools` -> `Plugins`.
+If it detects plugin problems, I recommend you to fix them yourself with the menu : `Tools` -> `Plugins`.
 If it appears to be another problem, you can try to fix it with the `Resolve` button.

 But if the problem persists, it probably comes from a modification in a project file.
 You can try to find it, to reopen the project or to remove all the OpenSILEX web service files and reload them).